nathanielcastillo/Cyclistic-Case-Study/README.md

 * 167 rows deleted
 * New 2023_ride_data total - 4331525 rows

-## Deleting rides with same start and end station and ride_durations under 1 minute
+### Deleting rides with same start and end station and ride_durations under 1 minute
-If these conditions are met then it is mostly likely a test or accident so they are omitted
+If these conditions are met then it is mostly likely a test or accident so they are deleted
 ```MySQL
 DELETE
 FROM 2023_ride_data